 Honorable Mention: Your Own Room!

-Dear Steve…Or Player playing as Steve.
-How could you forget yourself?
-You whom have torn down mountains, slain hordes of creatures, and built yourself a grand base of operations… Why have you not thanked yourself with a personalized room to call your own?
+Dear Steve, or Player playing as Steve.
+How could you forget to take care of yourself?
+You, who have torn down mountains, slain hordes of creatures, and built yourself a grand base of operations—why have you not thanked yourself with a personalized room of your own?
 Are you not worthy of a room built from the sweat of your glorious brow?

-Although this list is not absolute, this is a personal list of what I generally plan to have in my bases.
-I build them in the order of utility and necessity.
-Utility before looks… If you can plan and do both at the same time, more power to you!
+Although this list is not absolute, this is personally what I plan on having in my bases.
+I build them in order of utility and necessity, because as I always say: utility before looks.
+If you can do both at the same time, more power to you!

-If you have any comments or suggestions to things I may have forgotten to include, feel free to leave me a comment below!
+If you have any comments or suggestions about things I may have forgotten to include, feel free to leave me a comment below!